atropos-null/LS/py109/py109_studyguide.md

 ### Default Function Arguments: Mutable vs. Immutable Parameters

+Default argument values in Python are evaluated once when the function is defined, not each time the function is called.
 Default function arguments in Python work differently depending on whether they are mutable or immutable objects.
-This is a key concept that's often tested in assessments.
+This means that if the default argument is a mutable object (like a list), changes to it will persist across function calls.

 #### Immutable Default Arguments